History and Background of Layered Architecture

 REST API Design

-Controller is the presentation layer that receives HTTP requests and returns responses.
-Using @RestController annotation causes all method return values to be serialized to JSON.
-URLs should be designed with resource nouns (/api/orders), actions expressed through HTTP methods (GET, POST, PUT, DELETE), appropriately utilizing path variables (@PathVariable), query parameters (@RequestParam), and request body (@RequestBody).
+A controller is the presentation layer that receives HTTP requests and returns responses.
+Using the @RestController annotation causes all method return values to be serialized to JSON.
+URLs should be designed around resource nouns (/api/orders), with actions expressed through HTTP methods (GET, POST, PUT, DELETE), and should use path variables (@PathVariable), query parameters (@RequestParam), and the request body (@RequestBody) appropriately.

 @RestController